n2ygk/puppet-pingfederate/notes.md

   its own
   [simple password credential store](https://documentation.pingidentity.com/display/PF610/Configuring+the+Simple+Credential+Validator#ConfiguringtheSimpleCredentialValidator-1046710).
 - authenticationPolicyContracts [done]
-  See this erb template for an example of using a multivalued array.
+  See [this erb template](templates/authenticationPolicyContracts.json.erb) for an example of using a multivalued array.
+- oauth/authServerSettings [done]
+  May need to add and/or parameterize a few more fields later.
 - sp/idpConnections
   This PF server is an SP peering with the Shibboleth SAML2 IdP.
 - idp/adapters